premananda108/AgentBounty/README.md

 **Pay-per-use AI Agent Marketplace with Crypto Payments**

 AgentBounty is a decentralized marketplace for AI agents where users pay per task using USDC on Base Sepolia.
-The platform implements the X402 Payment Protocol with EIP-712 signatures for gasless user transactions and CIBA (Client Initiated Backchannel Authentication) for payment approvals.
+The platform implements the X402 Payment Protocol with EIP-712 signatures for gasless user transactions and Async Approval for payment approvals.

 ---